Vincit/multi-user-test-runner/README.md

 ## Runner Classes

 The default runner is the `BlockMultiUserTestClassRunner`.
-When using with Spring `SpringMultiUserTestClassRunner` should be used runner loads the Spring context before the tests.
-The used runner can be configured via `MultiUserTestConfig` annotation's `runner` parameter.
+When using with Spring service-layer methods `SpringMultiUserTestClassRunner` from `multi-user-test-runner-spring` module should be used.
+The Spring runner loads the Spring context before the tests.
+This mean you can use Spring's dependency injection, `@ContextConfiguration` etc. with your test classes.
+The used runner can be configured using `@MultiUserTestConfig` annotation's `runner` parameter.

 ### Custom Runner Classes

 It is also possible to create your own custom runner.
-The custom runner has to implement JUnit's `ParentTestRunner` class and has to have a constructor with following signature:
+The custom runner has to  extend JUnit's `org.junit.runners.ParentRunner` (doesn't have to be direct superclass) class and has to have a constructor with following signature:

 `CustomRunner(Class<?> clazz, UserIdentifier creatorIdentifier, UserIdentifier userIdentifier)`.

-When creating runner class it is important to note that `AbstractUserRoleIT.logInAs(LoginRole)` method has to be called *before* calling the test method and *after* `@Before` methods.
+When creating a custom runner class it is important to note that `AbstractUserRoleIT.logInAs(LoginRole)` method  has to be called *after* `@Before` methods and *before* calling the actual test method.
 This will enable creating users in `@Before` methods so that they can be used as creators.

-The `RunnerDelegate` class contains helper methods for creating custom runner class.
-Most of time the `RunnerDelegate` class methods can be just call-throughs from the custom runner to the delegate.
+The `RunnerDelegate` class contains helper methods for creating custom runner classes.
+Most of time the runner implementation can just call the `RunnerDelegate` class methods without any additional logic.
+But for example implementing the `withBefores` method may require some logic in order to make the `@Before` calls to work correctly (See implementation of `BlockMultiUserTestClassRunner#withBefore` method).

 ## Default Exception